-The purpose of the prelaw program is to give students a broadbased education which will equip them to be successful in law school and in a career in law.
+The purpose of the pre-law program is to give students a broad-based education which will equip them to be successful in law school and in a career in law.

-Learning Outcomes: Graduates of the prelaw emphasis will be able to
+Learning Outcomes: Graduates of the pre-law emphasis will be able to

-- analyze information from a variety of disciplines using a Christian worldview. - compose clear arguments in written and oral forms, and - employ skills necessary to enter law school.
+- analyze information from a variety of disciplines using a Christian worldview, - · compose clear arguments in written and oral forms, and - employ skills necessary to enter law school.

 Law schools look favorably on a broad spectrum of liberal arts study, a high cumulative grade point average, and an excellent Law School Admission Test score.
-This academically demanding major provides training in clear and systematic thinking and requires excellence in written and oral expression.
-This goal has guided the choice of specific courses for this preprofessional program.
-Introductory law courses aid a student in determining whether to pursue a career in law.
-Knowledge of United States and world history is complemented by courses in American government and political science.
-Accounting and economics broaden the student's background.
-Political science, criminal justice, and other courses lead to a good understanding of society and personal relationships.
-Prelaw students should be scholars whose intellectual curiosity stimulates them to continue learning throughout their lives.
+To prepare students for law school, this academically demanding pre-professional program provides training in clear and systematic thinking and develops excellence in students' written and oral expression.
+Introductory law courses guide students as they plan to pursue a career in law, and courses in American government and political science complement knowledge of United States and world history.
+Accounting and economics broaden the students' background.
+Political science, criminal justice, and Bible courses lead to a good understanding of society and personal relationships.
+Pre-law students should be scholars whose intellectual curiosity stimulates them to continue learning throughout their lives.